UniOfGreenwich/softwareproject_-team-1/README.md

 ### State Chart Diagram

 The purpose of a state chart diagram is to model the dynamic nature of a system.
 State chart diagrams act as a graphical representation of changes to components within a system by either internal or external events.
 A fully comprehensive state chart diagram would cover all possible states - including system crashes - in order for unexpected occurrences to be dealt with by a failsafe.
-In order to describe the relationship between components, a state chart diagram also includes the flow of control within a system (activities, data passthrough, etc).
+In order to describe the relationship between components, a state chart diagram also includes the flow of control within a system (activities, data passthrough, etc) (Yildirim, Campean, & Williams, 2017).

 <div align=center>